pkgforge-security/crt/README.md

 NOTE:
   → Options must come before Input (Unless using -i)
-  → Each connection is opened only for 60 Seconds, with 3 Retries → NRD Indicator needs at least 3 Results to be Accurate → To pipe to other Tools, use -q 2>/dev/null | ${TOOL}
+  → Each connection is opened only for 5 Mins, with 3 Retries → NRD Indicator needs at least 3 Results to be Accurate → To pipe to other Tools, use -q 2>/dev/null | ${TOOL}